Dirantai/Offworld-Dragon--Supernova/FoundIssues.md

-This is a written list of every issue foundin changing Unity versions
+This is a written list of every issue found in changing Unity versions

 1. None yet (hopefully it stays this way)